Well test: Well losses vs. aquifer losses

 Fitting a straight line through the observed data, the slope of the best fit line will be $C$ (well losses) and the intercept of this line with $Q=0$ will be $B$ (aquifer losses).
 This process is fitting an idealized model to real world data, and seeing what parameters in the model make it fit reality best.
 The assumption is then made that these fitted parameters best represent reality (given the assumptions that went into the model are true).

 The relationship above is for fully penetrating wells in confined aquifers (the same assumptions used in the Theis solution for determining aquifer characteristics in an aquifer test).

 Well efficiency

 Often the well efficiency is determined from this sort of test, this is a percentage indicating the fraction of total observed drawdown in a pumping well which is due to aquifer losses (as opposed to being due to flow through the well screen and inside the borehole).
 A perfectly efficient well, with perfect well screen and where the water flows inside the well in a frictionless manner would have 100% efficiency.
 Unfortunately well efficiency is hard to compare between wells because it depends on the characteristics of the aquifer too (the same amount of well losses compared to a more transmissive aquifer would give a lower efficiency).

 Specific capacity

-Specific capacity is a quantity that which a water well can produce per unit of drawdown.
+Specific capacity is a quantity which a water well can produce per unit of drawdown.
 It is normally obtained from a step drawdown test.
 Specific capacity is expressed as: